 The online process emerges

-As far as reasonably possible, our online process follows the same philosophy and procedures as a traditional process terminating with the mediation meeting.
 There are several particular advantages of using the online mediation process.
+Nevertheless, as far as reasonably possible, our online process follows the same philosophy and procedures as a traditional process terminating with the mediation meeting.

 Unfortunately, our experience is that this sort of flexibility fails to achieve a satisfactory resolution of your dispute.
 It is not far different from the way you have been negotiating over the previous six months or six years.
-If you want resolution, then the Mediator can help you only if we work together within a framework of concentrated effort for a day or half day – just as happens in the tried and tested face-to-face situation.
+Accordingly, the Mediator’s standard procedure, as described in this website, works on the basis of a concentrated effort for a day or half day – just as happens in the tried and tested face-to-face situation.

-We make that work with a simple, but carefully orchestrated procedure, largely by email, where we guide and inform you through each preliminary stage.
+We guide and inform you through each preliminary stage.
 By the time the special day of the mediation comes up, both participants, and the Mediator, are ready to hit the ground running.
 We now describe that framework.

 Quick summary of how online mediation works

-- Andrew R Taylor, the Mediator, will apply the same professional impartiality, rules and procedures to every element of every mediation whether conducted online or primarily through a face-to-face meeting.
+- The Mediator will apply the same professional impartiality, rules and procedures to every element of every mediation whether conducted online or primarily through a face-to-face meeting.

 - Our smooth administration process works by providing explanations of the next few steps at every stage.
 We never leave you in the dark as to what to do next.